 - b.
 The Company has a wholly owned subsidiary, LabStyle Innovation Ltd. ("LabStyle"), which was incorporated and commenced operations on September 14, 2011, in Israel.
 Its principal business activity is to hold the Company's intellectual property and to perform research and development, manufacturing, marketing, and other business activities. - c.
 On February 15, 2024 (the "Closing Date"), the Company entered into an Agreement and Plan of Merger (the "Merger Agreement") with Twill, Inc. ("Twill"), (see note 4).
 Pursuant to the provisions of the Merger Agreement, on the Closing Date, TWILL Merger Sub, Inc. ("Merger Sub") was merged with and into Twill, the separate corporate existence of Merger Sub ceased and Twill continued as the surviving company and a wholly owned subsidiary of the Company.
 Twill is a clinical grade technology company working to shorten the distance between need and care by configuring personalized digital therapeutics and care solutions at scale for the modern healthcare cloud.
 Twill's Intelligent Healing Platform(tm): integrates AI with empathy, making healing more personal, precise, and connected for the entire care journey.
 Twill deploys a full spectrum of science-backed care solutions-including digital therapeutics, coaching, community, and well-being products for pharma, health plans, enterprises, and individuals everywhere. - d.
-The Company has incurred net losses since its inception.
-As of March 31, 2024, the Company has incurred recurring losses and negative cash flows since inception and has an accumulated deficit of \$358,570 as of March 31, 2024.
-For the three months ended March 31, 2024, the Company used approximately \$13,110 of cash in operations.
-Management believes the Company has sufficient funds to support its operation for at least a period of twelve months from the date of the issuance of these interim condensed consolidated financial statements.
-The Company expect to incur future net losses and its transition to profitability is dependent upon, among other things, the successful development and commercialization of the Company's products and the achievement of a level of revenues adequate to support the cost structure.
+The Company has incurred recurring losses and negative cash flows since inception and has an accumulated deficit of ~~\$363,474~~~~\$378,082~~.
+For the ~~six~~~~nine~~ months ended ~~June 30, 2024~~~~September 30, 2024~~, the Company used approximately ~~\$24,473~~~~\$31,830~~ of cash in operations.
+The Company expects to incur future net losses and its transition to profitability is dependent upon, among other things, the successful development and commercialization of the Company's products and the achievement of a level of revenues adequate to support the cost structure.
 Until the Company achieves profitability or generates positive cash flows, it will continue to be dependent on raising additional funds to fund its operations.
 The Company intends to fund its future operations through cash on hand, additional private and/or public offerings of debt or equity securities or a combination of the foregoing.
 There are no assurances, however, that the Company will be able to obtain an adequate level of financial resources that are required for the long-term development and commercialization of its product offerings.